leekaylen26/Multiple-LinReg-Function/README.md

 _multlinreg("y", ["x1", "x2", "x3", ... "xn"], "datafile.csv")_

 multlinreg is used to run multiple linear regression, given user-specified outcome and any number of predictors from a .csv file.
-It is dependent on several libraries: NumPy, Pandas, scipy.stats, and os.
+It is dependent on the following libraries: NumPy, Pandas, scipy.stats, and os.

 ## Function Inputs